Astana: Names

-Akmola settlement was founded in 1830, possibly named after a local landmark—Ақ мола literally means white grave in Kazakh—although this theory is not universally accepted.
+The settlement of Akmoly was founded in 1830, possibly named after a local landmark. "Ақ мола" (Aqmola) literally means "white grave" or "white tomb" in Kazakh, although this theory is not universally accepted.
 In 1832, it was granted town status and renamed Akmolinsk.
-In 1961 under Soviet government, it was renamed Tselinograd, Russian for "virgin lands city".
-In 1991 following Kazakhstan's independence, the name was changed to Akmola.
+In 1961, under Nikita Khrushchev, it was renamed Tselinograd, Russian for "City of Virgin Lands".
+In 1991, following Kazakhstan's independence, the name was changed to Akmola.